 Yan-Qun Sun, MD is an orthopedic surgeon affiliated with Flushing Hospital Medical Center.

-With the summer at hand and a milder climate that may make you take in the activities enjoyed in the great outdoors such as, running, powerwalking and hiking; Dr. Sun would like to give you a few tips on how to identify and treat a mildly sprained ankle.
+With the summer at hand, it is more likely that you will participate in activities enjoyed in the great outdoors such as running, power walking and hiking.
+There is a risk of obtaining injuries while being physically active.
+One of the most common injuries that people achieve are ankle sprains.
+Dr. Sun would like to give you a few tips on how to identify and treat a mildly sprained ankle.

 As Dr. Sun described, “An ankle sprain occurs when you have stretched or torn the ligaments in your ankle.
 This is often caused by making too quick of a movement, which forces the joint out of its normal position.”